 Ecosystem subsidies in central California kelp forests

-I use traditional diet content analysis and stable isotopes to understand how trophic interactions in the kelp forest fish assemblage respond to resource pulses from adjacent pelagic ecosystems.
-I hope to use knowledge generated in this project to gain a better understanding of the factors that influence nearshore fishery productivity.
+I used traditional diet content analysis and stable isotopes to understand how trophic interactions in the kelp forest fish assemblage respond to resource pulses from adjacent pelagic ecosystems.
+These projects shed light on the factors that influence nearshore fishery productivity, especially those related to kelp forest connectivity with the open ocean.

-Open access publication on open ocean subsidies to kelp forests can be found here.
+Our Ecosphere open access publication on ocean subsidies to kelp forests can be found here.

 Use of drift vegetation as an ecological subsidy by a deep sea fish (and notes on this eelpout’s life history)

-I’m investigating trophic and habitat subsidies from the nearshore kelp forest environment to adjacent deeep-sea canyons using the persimmon eelpout (Eucryphycus californicus) as a case study.
+I investigated trophic and habitat subsidies from the nearshore kelp forest environment to adjacent deeep-sea canyons using the persimmon eelpout (Eucryphycus californicus) as a case study.
+This work was conducted using data collected by Richard Kliever, Moss Landing Marine Laboratory.

 COUPLED NATURAL AND HUMAN SYSTEMS